MaartenCVonk/Causal-Modeling/README.md

 # Causal-Modeling
-This repository contains notebooks covering various topics of Causal Modeling for pursuing a PHD in Causal Inference
+This repository contains the pdf notes covering various topics of causal inference and all the (Python) notebooks for clarification and exemplification of the notes.
+The notebooks can be accessed directly via de pdf (but the pdf should be downloaded).
+In general there are two pdf files: one Layman's presentation with a very intuitive entrance to causal inference where most mathematical formulas are omitted and one technical approach with detailed explanations.